andrewbaxter/lunk/readme.md

 Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance (although it appears to be pretty fast anyway).

-- You can represent a full graph, including cycles
+- You can represent a full graph

+- Cycles are implicitly broken during execution

-- Data has simple, lifetime-less types (`Prim<i32>`, `List<i32>`, etc) which makes it simple to pass around and store in structures
+- Data has simple, lifetime-less types (`Prim<i32>`, `List<i32>`, etc) which are simple to pass around and store in structures

 - Handles graph modifications during graph processing - new nodes will be processed after their dependencies

 - Animation/easing property changes

-This only handles synchronous graph processing at the moment.
+This only handles synchronous graph processing.
 Asynchronous events are not handled.

 Status: MVP